zhangineer/networking_llm_instruction/instructions/tuned.md

 * order-by: Sort the response based on the property values, valid values are `asc (ascending) | desc(descending)`
 * page-size: return a limited number of results

-## Frequently Used Classes and Attributes Layout
-* The following describes the attributes for each class.
-* Many classes have children classes as well. and each children class also has their own attributes.
-  - Children classes can be directly queried, or it can be included when querying against a parent class using option `-x rsp-subtree=children`
-  - For nested children class, use `-x rsp-subtree=full`
-* `dn` is a universal attribute available to all classes, it means distinguished name
-* Every class has an attribute of `dn`, but not all are included as they are pretty obvious.
-* values in `( )` defines available options if not specifically called out.

 ## Reverse Lookup Technique
 If user asks to get parent object based a child object, we need to perform reverse lookup.
 `moquery -c <parent_class> -x rsp-subtree-class=<child_class> rsp-subtree-include=required rsp-subtree=children 'rsp-subtree-filter=eq(<child_class>.<attribute>,"value_to_match")'`